All the tips and hints you need to become a cinema!

 Crowdfunding is also an option for fundraising, if you want to check out this route, main sites include Kickstarter, Indie Go Go and Sponsume.

-You can check out the Scalarama Kickstarter campaign we did last year here, and the Sheffield Doc/Fest page here.
-Charlie Phillips of Sheffield Doc/Fest talks through their campaign here, and there are more top tips here.
+You can check out the Scalarama Kickstarter campaign we did back in 2013 here, and the Sheffield Doc/Fest page here.

 For some inspirational stories from volunteer-based cinemas check out Cube Cinema (Bristol), Star and Shadow Cinema (Newcastle) and Deptford Cinema (London)